zkotti/fun-in-lockdown/guide.md

 It's corona time for sure but that doesn't mean you can't spend quality time with your friends outside.

 Get two friends who you live close to and arrange a fun activity to do together.
-Make sure you respect the COVID-19 mesures and stay safe.
+Make sure you respect the COVID-19 measures and stay safe.

 * __Hoops__

    Remember when as kids we used to run around all the time and actually played games like basketball, volleyball and football?

-   Going for hoops with a friend or two will get your spirits up (without tiring you much) and definately make you feel nostalgic of your childhood.
+   Going for hoops with a friend or two will get your spirits up (without tiring you much) and definitely make you feel nostalgic of your childhood.

 * __Cycling__